 Do that once and they learn really fast!

-Here are the different ways that kids can help out with their own stuff:
+Here are some different ways kids can help out with their own stuff:

 - Toys: Pick. them. up!!